-The First-Year Urban Program is a student-run preorientation program that introduces incoming first-years to the Boston-Cambridge area and the service community in and around Harvard.
-Students who participate in FUP spend the week preceding Freshman Week working on construction and renovation projects for non-profit community organizations in the area.
+The First-Year Urban Program (FUP) is a student-led preorientation program, offered through the Dean of Students Office, that introduces incoming first-years to the Boston-Cambridge area and the service community in and around Harvard.
+Students who participate in FUP spend the week preceding Opening Days/First Year Orientation Program working on construction and renovation projects for non-profit community organizations in the area.
 FUPpies work in teams of 10 with three upper-class leaders at their group’s project site in Greater Boston.
 At night, the groups come together for dinner, speakers, discussions, and evening events (including on- and off- campus food outings, music jam sessions, spoken word readings, movie nights, and more).

 FUP aims to create a week of activity that will orient you to Harvard and Cambridge, allow you to meet other first-year students in a low-pressure setting, enable you to work and hang out with some upper-class students, ask questions about Harvard, and introduce you to some of the public service issues in the area.
 The program will help you learn about your new urban environment while providing you with the space to share your ideas about social responsibility and the potential for change through action.
 FUP also provides a wonderful and informative way to get to know Boston, including some of its more off-beat spots.
 Plus, you’ll become a part of one of the most interesting and interested student groups on campus (if we do say so ourselves).